Hall-effect sensor

-Figure 1: a wheel containing two magnets passing by a Hall effect sensor.
+A wheel containing two magnets passing by a Hall-effect sensor.
 The voltage from the sensor peaks twice for each revolution.
 This arrangement is used to measure and regulate the speed of rotating objects, including disk drives.

-A Hall effect sensor (also known as a Hall sensor or Hall probe) is any sensor incorporating one or more Hall elements, each of which produces a voltage proportional to one axial component of the magnetic field vector B using the Hall effect (named for physicist Edwin Hall).
+A Hall-effect sensor (also known as a Hall sensor or Hall probe) is any sensor based on the Hall effect (named after physicist Edwin Hall), in which a voltage is produced proportional to one axial component of the magnetic field vector B.

 Hall sensors are used for proximity sensing, positioning, speed detection, and current sensing applications and are common in industrial and consumer applications.
-Hundreds of millions of Hall sensor integrated circuits (ICs) are sold each year by about 50 manufacturers, with the global market around a billion dollars.
+Hundreds of millions of Hall sensor integrated circuits (ICs) are sold each year by about 50 manufacturers, with the global market being valued at around a billion dollars.